-- 1. Pleasurecraft Marine Engine Co. (hereinafter referred to as "Pleasurecraft") warrants to the first owner purchasing at retail, and all subsequent owners, of every Pleasurecraft Model Years 2003-2008 inboard engine that the emissions control devices on Pleasurecraft inboard marine engines are free from defects in materials and workmanship when manufactured and will remain so for a period of two (2) years from the date of delivery to the first owner purchasing the engine at retail or from the date the engine is first placed into service for demonstration or any other purpose prior to sale to the first owner purchasing the engine at retail. - 2.
+- 1. Pleasurecraft Marine Engine Co. (hereinafter referred to as "Pleasurecraft") warrants to the first owner purchasing at retail, and all subsequent owners, of every Pleasurecraft inboard marine engine manufactured after January 1, 2008, that the emissions control devices on Pleasurecraft inboard marine engines are free from defects in materials and workmanship when manufactured and will remain so for a period of three (3) years or 480 hours, whichever first occurs, from the date of delivery to the first owner purchasing the engine at retail or from the date the engine is first placed into service for demonstration or any other purpose prior to sale to the first owner purchasing the engine at retail. - 2.
 Pursuant to the California Code of Regulations Title 13, Chapter 9, Article 4.7§ 2445.1, Pleasurecraft warrants that each Pleasurecraft engine is designed, built and equipped to conform with all applicable regulations adopted by the California Air Resources Board pursuant to its authority in Chapters 1 and 2, Part 5, Division 26 of the Health and Safety Code, and is free from defects in materials and workmanship that cause the failure of a warranted part to be identical in all material respects to that part as described in Pleasurecraft's application for certification. - 3.
-Any part covered under this Warranty that is not scheduled for replacement as required maintenance, in the written instructions to be found within the Pleasurecraft Owners/Operators Manual, is warranted for the period of two (2) years.
+Any part covered under this Warranty that is not scheduled for replacement as required maintenance, in the written instructions to be found within the Pleasurecraft Owners/Operators Manual, is warranted for the period of three (3) years or 480 hours, whichever first occurs.
 If the part fails during the period of warranty coverage, Pleasurecraft will repair or replace the defective part at any Pleasurecraft warranty station.
 The repair or replacement will be performed at no charge to the owner.
-Any such part repaired or replaced under this Warranty will be warranted for the remainder of the two (2) year period. - 4.
-Any part covered under this Warranty that is scheduled only for regular inspection in the written instructions to be found within the Pleasurecraft Owners/Operators Manual, is warranted for the period of two (2) years.
+Any such part repaired or replaced under this Warranty will be warranted for the remainder of the three (3) year or 480 hours, whichever first occurs, period. - 4.
+Any part covered under this Warranty that is scheduled only for regular inspection in the written instructions to be found within the Pleasurecraft Owners/Operators Manual, is warranted for the period of three (3) years or 480 hours, whichever first occurs.
 If the part fails during the period of warranty coverage, Pleasurecraft will repair or replace the defective part at any Pleasurecraft warranty station.
 The repair or replacement will be performed at no charge to the owner.
-Any such part repaired or replaced under this Warranty will be warranted for the remainder of the two (2) year period. - 5.
+Any such part repaired or replaced under this Warranty will be warranted for the remainder of the three (3) year or 480 hours, whichever first occurs, period. - 5.
 Any part covered under this Warranty that is scheduled for replacement as required maintenance in the written instructions to be found within the Pleasurecraft Owners/Operators Manual will be warranted for the period of time before the first scheduled replacement date for that part.
 If the part fails before the first scheduled replacement, Pleasurecraft will repair or replace the defective part at any Pleasurecraft warranty station.
 The repair or replacement will be performed at no charge to the owner.
 Any such part repaired or replaced under this Warranty will be warranted for the remainder of the period prior to the first scheduled replacement date for the part. - 6.
 Replacement of any part under this Warranty with a Pleasurecraft supplied part, will not shorten nor extend the warranty period(s) stated in paragraphs one (1) thru four (4) above. - 7.
 The engine owner will not be charged for diagnostic labor that is directly associated with diagnosis of a defective, emission-related warranted part, provided that such diagnostic work is performed at a Pleasurecraft warranty station.